PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Side Imaging on Trolling Motors

 Despite the challenges, some anglers insist on bow-mounted side imaging.
-If you're determined, here's what works:
+If you are determined, here is what works:

 Mount the transducer on a rotating shaft that keeps it oriented correctly regardless of motor position.
-Companies like Precision Sonar make specialized brackets for this purpose.
-Expect to pay $200+ for a proper setup.
+Companies like Precision Sonar make specialized brackets for MEGA Side Imaging and MEGA 360 compatibility.
+Expect to pay $200 or more for a proper setup.

-Remember: side imaging shows best results when moving in straight lines at steady speeds – exactly what you don't do with a trolling motor.
-Your images will blur during turns and look stretched when barely moving.
+Remember: side imaging shows best results when moving in straight lines at steady speeds, exactly what you do not do with a trolling motor.
+Your MEGA Side Imaging will blur during turns and look stretched when barely moving.

 Dual Transducer Setups

 Running multiple units?
-I've had success with both transducers on the same motor:
+I have had success with both transducers on the same motor:

 • Mount primary transducer on bottom as normal